All Episodes

 They work behind the scenes, and that's what I detail in the book.

-That it seems that they have created enough chaos, enough of uh distraction that people think all this smoke, there's got to be fire, but there's never been any evidence of any Russia collusion at all.
+Isn't there a certain extent with the constant never-ending drip, drip, drip, drip, drip that it seems that they have created enough chaos, enough of distraction that people think, oh, there's smoke, there's got to be fire, but there's never been any evidence of any Russia collusion at all.

-You need to release the documents so that everybody can look at what they're seeing uh and more.
+You need to release the documents so that everybody can look at what they're seeing and more.

-Uh, but that information needs to be released.
+But that information needs to be released.

-You know, we're open and transparent in that's this country, and that's why you need good oversight because you had people run amok.
+You know, we're open and transparent in this country, and that's why you need good oversight because you had people run amok.

 What is the deep state?

-Uh they don't hide in some corner.
+They don't hide in some corner.

-They're they're open, they're brazen, they don't like exposure, they don't want accountability, but there are people within the bureaucracy that do not want to be held accountable.
+But there are people within the bureaucracy that do not want to be held accountable.

-And uh one of the stories But isn't it more than that?
+But isn't it more than that?

-Aren't they working actively to undermine in the case of Trump, didn't they actively support Hillary's candidacy and work actively to undermine the candidacy of Trump?
+Didn't they actively support Hillary's candidacy and work actively to undermine the candidacy of Trump?

 Oh, absolutely.